shmh40/website_src/firstsite/content/homepage/about.md

 Posting on:

+- Spatio-temporal machine learning, with traditional and graphical methods.
 - Causal inference and discovery in high dimensional systems.
-- Machine learning, with an eye on uncertainty.

 Wary of:

+- Using too many words...
-- Being verbose.
+- Uncertainty
-- Asserting strong opinions.
+- OOD
-- Out of sample performance.